-- have or have had problems with your pancreas, kidneys, or liver. - have severe problems with your stomach, such as slowed emptying of your stomach (gastroparesis) or problems with digesting food. - are pregnant or plan to become pregnant.
+- have or have had problems with your pancreas. - have severe problems with your stomach, such as slowed emptying of your stomach (gastroparesis) or problems with digesting food. - are scheduled to have surgery or other procedures that use anesthesia or deep sleepiness (deep sedation). - are pregnant or plan to become pregnant.
 It is not known if VICTOZA® will harm your unborn baby.
-Tell your healthcare provider if you become pregnant while using VICTOZA® - are breastfeeding or plan to breastfeed.
+Tell your healthcare provider if you become pregnant while using VICTOZA®. - are breastfeeding or plan to breastfeed.
 It is not known if VICTOZA® passes into your breast milk.
 You should talk with your healthcare provider about the best way to feed your baby while using VICTOZA®.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-VICTOZA® may affect the way some medicines work and some medicines may affect the way VICTOZA® works
+VICTOZA® may affect the way some medicines work and some medicines may affect the way VICTOZA® works.